Fannon/search-bookmarks-history-and-tabs/README.md

 ## User Configuration

-The user options are written in [JSON format](https://en.wikipedia.org/wiki/JSON) / [JSON5 format](https://json5.org/).
+The user options are written in [JSON format](https://en.wikipedia.org/wiki/JSON) or [JSON5 format](https://json5.org/).
 They do not need to be complete, as they just overwrite the default options.

 To see what configurations are available and what they do, please have a look at the `defaultOptions` in [popup/src/options.js](popup/src/options.js).